The Queen of the Damned: Origin of vampires

 Unhappy with the young king's policies, conspirators attempt to assassinate the royal couple in Khayman's house while they are attempting to exorcise Amel, who had also been tormenting Khayman.
 While the king and queen lie dying, the evil spirit sees its chance to ensnare the soul of the dying queen and pulls it back into her body.
 The spirit combines itself with the flesh and blood of the queen, transforming her into a vampire.
 Akasha allows the king to drink her blood, which saves his life.
 In desperation, she orders Khayman to find the witches and bring them back to Egypt, hoping the twins will use their knowledge of spirits to help the couple, as they are overwhelmed by their thirst for blood.
 However, when the witches admit that they cannot help the monarchs, Akasha orders the mutilation of the witches: Maharet loses her eyes and Mekare her tongue.
 Afterward, Khayman, who had been turned into a vampire by Akasha, comes to the witches' cell and turns them too.
 The three flee together, but are caught by Akasha's soldiers.
 Khayman escapes, but Maharet and Mekare are further punished.
 The witches are put into two separate coffins which are then set afloat on two separate bodies of water.
 They are only reunited near the end of the novel Queen of the Damned.

 In Mekare's absence, Maharet returns to watch over her daughter and her descendants.
 Maharet's descendants become what she calls the Great Family.
 A maternal line, the Great Family includes every culture, religion, ethnicity, and race.
 The Great Family represents all humanity and shows the vampires what Akasha would destroy with the creation of her New World Order.

 As the source of all vampires, Akasha is connected to all vampires by the blood and spirit they collectively share.
 In an experiment by the first Keeper, Akasha and Enkil are exposed to sunlight when they are several thousand years old.
 This merely darkens their skin.
 However, the result on all other vampires is extreme, and many of the weakest vampires die, thus confirming the legend that anything that harms Akasha will also directly affect all of her progeny.

+Reception

+The New York Times praised the entertaining, rich worldbuilding in the historical segments but criticized the contemporary sections for their melodramatic dialogue and cliche-riddled prose.
+Kirkus Reviews called the novel "thin, unconvincing, and a grave disappointment".
+Publishers Weekly said that excessive philosophical musings slow down the otherwise well-crafted storyline.

+The Queen of the Damned made its debut at number two on The New York Times Best Seller list.
+It ascended to the top spot in its second week and remained on the list for a total of 17 weeks.